 Hypothesis does its level best to be compatible with everything you could possibly need it to be compatible with.
 Generally you should just try it and expect it to work.
 If it doesn’t, you can be surprised and check this document for the details.

-Hypothesis is supported and tested on CPython 2.7 and CPython 3.4+.
+Hypothesis is supported and tested on CPython 2.7 and CPython 3.4+, i.e. all versisions of CPython with upstream support,

-Hypothesis also supports PyPy2, and will support PyPy3 when there is a stable release supporting Python 3.4+.
+Hypothesis also supports the latest PyPy for both Python 2 (until 2020) and Python 3.
 Hypothesis does not currently work on Jython, though it probably could (issue #174).
 IronPython might work but hasn’t been tested.
 32-bit and narrow builds should work, though this is currently only tested on Windows.

 In general Hypothesis does not officially support anything except the latest patch release of any version of Python it supports.
 Earlier releases should work and bugs in them will get fixed if reported, but they’re not tested in CI and no guarantees are made.